-The Icahn School of Medicine at Mount Sinai (ISMMS) celebrated its 50th Commencement ceremony on Thursday, May 9, at Lincoln Center’s David Geffen Hall and granted a total 157 degrees.
+The Icahn School of Medicine at Mount Sinai (ISMMS) celebrated its 50th Commencement and granted a total 269 degrees during two ceremonies.

 Over the course of their academic careers, the Class of 2019 distinguished themselves by their remarkable achievements in scholarship, scientific discovery, and service.
 Collectively, the class showed themselves to be advocates in HIV/AIDs, global health, racism and bias, and incarcerated populations.
 In addition to graduating with high distinctions, many in the class have authored publications; used their entrepreneurship to develop novel software and tools to improve health care delivery and patient diagnoses; and have been recognized for providing unrivaled care locally through the East Harlem Health Outreach Partnership, as well as in the global community.

 Since 2016, the Icahn School of Medicine at Mount Sinai has held two commencement ceremonies to confer degrees to students within the Master’s, MD, PhD, and Dual Degree programs.

 In total the School conferred 269 degrees, which consisted of: 101 Doctors of Medicine; 48 Masters of Public Health; 34 Doctors of Philosophy; 28 Masters of Science in Biomedical Sciences; 14 Masters in Healthcare Delivery Leadership; 16 Masters in Clinical Research; 5 Masters in Biostatistics; 1 Masters in Biomedical Informatics; and 22 Dual Degrees (11 MD/PhDs, 3 MD/MPHs, and 8 MD/MSCRs)

 The class of 2019 joins a network of accomplished alumni, known the world over for their integrity, discovery, altruism, and excellence in clinical care and research.